Manipal Centre for Humanities Admissions 2025

 Solid State Physics, Devices and Electronics | Crystal structure, Bravais lattices and basis.
 Miller indices.
 X-ray diffraction and Bragg's law; Intrinsic and extrinsic semiconductors, variation of resistivity with temperature.
 Fermi level. p-n junction diode, I-V characteristics, Zener diode and its applications, BJT: characteristics in CB, CE, CC modes.
 Single stage amplifier, two stage R-C coupled amplifiers.
 Simple Oscillators: Barkhausen condition, sinusoidal oscillators.
 OPAMP and applications: Inverting and non-inverting amplifier.
 Boolean algebra: Binary number systems; conversion from one system to another system; binary addition and subtraction.
 Logic Gates AND, OR, NOT, NAND, NOR exclusive OR; Truth tables; combination of gates; de Morgan’s theorem. |

-The Indian Institute of Technology, Delhi has published the eligibility for IIT JAM Physics 2024 on the official website.
-Candidates must check the eligibility criteria for JAM Physics before applying for IIT JAM entrance examination.
-In order to be eligible for IIT JAM 2025 Physics exam, candidates must have completed B.Sc in a relevant field from a recognized university with at least 50% marks obtained in aggregate.
+Students applying for JAM 2026 exam must go through the IIT JAM Physics eligibility criteria before applying for admissions.
+In order to be eligible for IIT JAM 2026 Physics exam, candidates must have completed B.Sc in a relevant field from a recognized university with at least 50% marks obtained in aggregate.

 Subject | Compulsory subjects studied in bachelor’s degree |